NadiaBlostein/34-yrs-geriatric.github.io/_posts/2021-05-24-russian_history_16.md

 past: true
 time: "20:00 EST"
 title:  "Russian History 16"
-subtitle: "Military Campaigns of the 19th Century: From the Caucasus to Crimea"
+subtitle: "Military Campaigns of the 19th Century: From Caucasus to Crimea"
 categories: [ history ]
 image: assets/images/cover-default-02B.jpg
 excerpt: Russia's extensive military interventions of the 19th century include the Persian and Turkish Wars, the suppression of uprisings in Poland and Hungary, the protracted Caucasian War, and the pivotal Crimean War.